 4. Chris de Burgh – A Spaceman Came Travelling

-If you thought Cliff Richard was creepy, he is positively charming compared to Chris de Burgh.
+If you think Cliff Richard is creepy and nauseating (which you do), he is positively charming compared to Chris de Burgh.
 His surname even sounds like someone vomiting.
 However, this song, like I Believe In Father Christmas, is another more relaxed and classy selection to counter-balance the brash noise of Slade and Wizzard.
+It’s ace.

 3. Elton John – Step Into Christmas

 And the creepy men keep on coming.
-Elton, in contrast to his two predecessors, does have some other decent songs in his repertoire, but this is Christmas camp-ness at it’s very best.
+Elton, in contrast to his two predecessors in my list, does have some other excellent songs in his repertoire, but this is Christmas camp-ness at it’s very finest.

 2. Chris Rea – Driving Home For Christmas